shahian/18-Key-Design-Patterns/README.md

 The Singleton pattern is often used in situations where a single instance of a class needs to coordinate actions across an entire system.
 For example, a logging system that needs to record events from multiple parts of a program would benefit from having a single, globally accessible instance that could coordinate those events.
 Another example might be a database connection pool that needs to manage connections across multiple threads.

+To implement the Singleton pattern, the class in question must have a private constructor to prevent external instantiation, and a static method that returns the single instance of the class.
+This method is responsible for creating the instance if it doesn't already exist, and returning it if it does.

+One important consideration when implementing the Singleton pattern is thread safety.
+If multiple threads attempt to access the Singleton instance at the same time, it is possible to create multiple instances.
+To prevent this, synchronization mechanisms such as locks or double-checked locking can be used.

+While the Singleton pattern can be useful in certain situations, it can also be overused, leading to tightly coupled code and decreased flexibility.
+Therefore, it's important to carefully consider whether the Singleton pattern is the best solution for a particular problem before implementing it.
 ***

 ### adapter